ttlion/sdtDBNsGUI/README.md

 This output is the same as the one obtained when the distributions are determined in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2---inference-of-specific-attributes-on-a-learned-sdtdbn-with-dynamic-and-static-attributes).

-## Sixth tab: predicting the progression of one or all attributes for a defined id
+## Sixth tab: predicting the progression of one or all attributes, for a defined id
 [6]: #sixth-tab-predicting-the-progression-of-one-or-all-attributes-for-a-defined-id

 When opening the sixth tab without having learned an sdtDBN (either from the [first tab][1] or the [second tab][2]), and without having specified any observations to be used for inference (using the [fourth tab][4]) the GUI shows the following display: